mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 of success.

-This approach to space warfare is inefficient in some ways but K’kree warships are built to be tough and survivable and can often escape a losing battle by fleeing behind a screen of expendable robot craft.
+This approach to space warfare is inefficient in some ways but K'kree warships are built to be tough and survivable and can often escape a losing battle by fleeing behind a screen of expendable robot craft.
 As communication lag becomes an issue or if the parent